Washington Senate Committee Advances Bill to Improve Access to Death With Dignity Act

 “We appreciate the thoughtfulness exercised by the Senate Health & Long Term Care committee and the vote to continue the conversation regarding the commonsense updates to the Death with Dignity Act with the full Senate” said Judy Kinney, Executive Director of End of Life Washington.
 “It is essential that we separate the many myths from the clear facts associated with this bill.”

 The Death with Dignity Act was approved by Washington voters in 2008 and took effect in 2009.
 In twelve years of use in Washington and a combined decades of implementation in other states, there have been no documented instances of abuse or coercion associated with medical aid in dying.

 HB1141 would not change the eligibility requirements under the existing law.
 Individuals must still be mentally capable adults with six months or less to live, must make the request on their own behalf, must be educated by their physician on all other end-of-life care options, may be allowed to withdraw their request or decide not to use the medication and must be able to self-ingest the medication.

-Medical aid in dying does not allow for the administration by intravenous or other parenteral injection (below the skin) or infusion (insertion into the vein), which are explicitly prohibited by any person, including the doctor, family member or patient themselves.
+Medical aid in dying does not allow for injections or infusions via a vein or any other parenteral route, as these are explicitly prohibited by any person, including the doctor, family member or patient themselves.